Updated on: May 26, 2025

 I really like Password Boss’s customizable emergency access function.
 It enables trusted contacts to access specific passwords in an emergency — this is something I haven’t seen offered by most other password managers.

 Additionally, Password Boss offers a digital wallet for securely storing credit cards, bank details, and other personal details.
-It also has a really intuitive and well-designed password-sharing function, and I like how you can set shared passwords to “Password not visible”, so your recipient can use the password without seeing it, preventing them from accidentally exposing your data.
+It also has a really intuitive and well-designed password-sharing function, and I like how you can share passwords without the recipient actually seeing them, preventing your data from being inadvertently exposed.

-Password Boss’s premium plan costs $2.50 / month — while this is cheaper than most competing brands, it does lack some of the functionality of its top competitors.
+Password Boss’s Premium plan costs $2.50 / month — while this is cheaper than most competing brands, it does lack some of the functionality of its top competitors.
 There’s also a free plan, but it is limited to 1 device, and you can only share up to 5 passwords.
 Password Boss comes with a 30-day money-back guarantee.

 Bottom Line: